-Bring music to enjoy in the car.
+- Bring music to enjoy in the car.
 In remote areas, there are no radio stations to make long travel days go by faster by listening to your favorite tunes.

-If you are not a budget traveler and/or don’t enjoy long-distance driving, you may want to consider traveling with an organized tour group.
+- If you are not a budget traveler and/or don’t enjoy long-distance driving, you may want to consider traveling with an organized tour group.

-For one seven-day Iceland itinerary, we spent USD 1,188 (this includes the flight from Norway) and averaged USD 170 a day.
-Please note, this is probably cheaper than most would spend as we weren’t really driving much while in Bíldudalur.
+For one seven-day Iceland itinerary, we spent USD 1,188 or USD 170 per day, and this includes the flight from Norway.
+Please note, that this is probably cheaper than most would spend as we weren’t driving much while in Bíldudalur.

 However, there are plenty of opportunities to take scenic drives throughout the Westfjords.
 Driving the entire Ring Road will add additional cost to your budget for petrol which is currently about USD 9 per gallon.